gary-kim/website/content/blog/personal-fdroid-repository.md

 The final step is to push the new repo to the host using [Rclone](https://github.com/rclone/rclone).

 ### Final Words

+In the end, this is what I ended up with:

+{{< figure src="/res/large/personal-fdroid-repo/screenshot-1.png" alt="Screenshot on Phone" class="centered" >}}

 The funny thing at the end of all this was that it turns out there is already an F-Droid repo by the NewPipe developers that is updated faster then the official F-Droid repo.
 The repo is not yet public but you can ask around on the NewPipe IRC and they'll give it to you.
 The main problem I was attempting to address by creating my own F-Droid Repo could have been addressed in a way that was much easier but it was still a very nice learning experience.